shinjuno123/konyang-university-crawler-service/README.md

 ## My role in the team
 - PM(Project Manager) : I managed this project plan to meet a deadline our professor suggested.
-- Application Design, Rough map Crawling, Code Integration
+- Application Design, Rough map image Crawling, Code Integration

 ## Overview
 - This was a college semester project when I was a sophomore.
 At the time I didn't know how to make a software at all.
 So I tried to learn making desktop application from youtube and I worked on this project with my team members.